 It was worth it, and after the construction was completed, I continued to say, ``Thank you for your hard work.''
 We have seen that relationships that used to end with "Please come back again" are now being relied on by customers, such as being consulted on other projects on the spot.
 This project gave me the feeling that I was able to do work that was unique to me, and at the same time, I felt that a different relationship was created than before.''

-Stepping into spatial concept design was a catalyst for growth as a production manager
+My foray into spatial concept design was a turning point in my growth as a production manager.

 ▲ Fuji Speedway Hotel/Fuji Motorsports Museum